akka/apps/multidc/multi-dc-notes.md

 curl "localhost:8080/counter?id=pn1"
 ```

-Verified logs that keep-alive woke up the entity on other side.
+Verified logs that hot-standby woke up the entity on other side.
 Verified logs that speculative events were received.

 All good.
 Counter at 1003 on both sides.